-18.8 Annotations for Version Handling
+18.8 Versions

 A top-level package or model can specify the version of top-level classes it uses, its own version number, and if possible how to convert from previous versions.
 This can be used by a tool to guarantee that consistent versions are used, and if possible to upgrade usage from an earlier version to a current one.